 The COVID-19 pandemic has had grave consequences on the economy and health of several patients.
 The American Cancer Society offers condolences to all those who have been affected by the national pandemic.
 We recognize the seriousness of the situation and are abiding by the laws regarding the pandemic.
 We further acknowledge that cancer survivors are […]

-In the midst of a coronavirus outbreak, Tri-Valley residents often feel trapped within their own homes, forced to confront the despair and the anxiety of a global pandemic on a day-to-day basis.
-Because citizens are separated by facial masks and closed doors, I wanted to find a way to bring the community together.
-As the […]
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar In the midst of a coronavirus outbreak, Tri-Valley residents often feel trapped within their own homes, forced to confront the despair and the anxiety of a global pandemic on a day-to-day basis.
+Because citizens are separated by facial masks and closed doors, I wanted […]

 The COVID-19 crisis has caused dreadful pandemonium and to make add on to the amounting anxiety, emerging articles are comparing the current economic downturn to the 1930s Great Depression.
 Are we even in a recession?
 Depression?
 Frankly, no. Maybe not yet, or maybe it would never happen.
 “The Next Great Depression” sounds scary, but context is […]